KevinDelGaudio/EasyBWT-server-client/README.md

 3) **python client.py localhost 16384 -t "your_dir/wuhan.fasta"**

-This will read the file wuhan.fasta and compute the BWT, if the file is in the same folder as client.py you can just write wuhan.fasta.
 Remember to put the path between quotation marks " or '.
+This will read the file wuhan.fasta and compute the BWT, if the file is in the same folder as client.py you can just write wuhan.fasta without quotation marks.
 This command won't save the output in a file

 4) **python client.py localhost 16384 -r output.txt -save**